MMSB-MOBI/CHOKO/README.md

 ## System and hardware requirements

-Consensus rescoring has been tested on both Linux (TBD give specification of Cecile's machine) and Mac OS environments (macOS Mojave, processor 3.1 GHz Intel Core i7, 16GB memory).
+CReDock has been tested on both Linux (TBD give specification of Cecile's machine) and Mac OS environments (macOS Mojave, processor 3.1 GHz Intel Core i7, 16GB memory).
 To reproduce the experiments in the paper, the data set will consume approximately 940 Megabytes.

 All the computations are run on a data set of decoys of 90 protein-protein complexes.
 The precomputation of contact and residue frequencies takes about 2 minutes for N=50 docking poses, up to 40 minutes for N=2000 docking poses.
 The computation of docking pose scores takes about 40 minutes for N=2000 docking poses.